OEM-Sartorius-Data-Analytics/SimcaQ_Python_Scripting_Guide/01_ProjectInterface/ExploreProjectInterface.md

 - *GetProjectName()*: Retrieves the name of the project.
 - *GetNumberOfModels()*: Retrieves the number of models in the project, including unfitted models.

+Finally, we used the Project method *DisposeProject()* to dispose of the Project object.